ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 - Make sure these [client tests are performed](client-release-tests), these are items we have missed in the past.

 - Make sure these [server tests are performed](server-release-tests), these are items we have missed in the past.
-Theses are different from the client tests.
+These are different from the client tests.

 - **install** Check that the DAE is logging EPICS block (especially if this is the first time epics has been installed).
 See  [DAE troubleshooting](DAE-Trouble-Shooting) "No log files are produced ..."